Robertsville, Tennessee

 Robertsville was a farming community in Anderson County, Tennessee, that was disbanded in 1942 when the area was acquired for the Manhattan Project.
 Its site is now part of the city of Oak Ridge, Tennessee.

 Robertsville was established in 1804 by a merchant named Collins Roberts, who received a 4000 acre land grant.
 The community was located on the Old Emory Coach Road, and a natural spring in Robertsville called Cross Spring was a rest stop where travelers on that road could water and rest their horses.
-During the 19th century, Robertsville was also the site of a slave block.
-During the Civil War, however, community residents generally supported the Union cause.
+During the 19th century, Robertsville was the site of a slave block; during the Civil War, however, community residents generally supported the Union cause.

-Notable residents included Swiss-German immigrant Henry Sienknecht, a Confederate Army physician who practiced medicine in Robertsville for several decades after the Civil War, before moving in 1890 to Oliver Springs, where he operated a store.
+Notable residents included Swiss-German immigrant Henry Sienknecht, a Confederate Army physician who practiced medicine in Robertsville for several decades after the Civil War before moving in 1890 to Oliver Springs, where he operated a store.

-The community continued to exist until 1942, when the United States government acquired the land as a part of the Manhattan Project.
+The community existed until 1942, when the United States government acquired the land as a part of the Manhattan Project.
 The residents of Robertsville were displaced, along with the residents of several other communities.
 Robertsville is now in the residential and commercial portion of the city of Oak Ridge.